 What makes us different?

-So, why do we use horses?
+So, why do we partner with horses?

 Horses are a prey animal and are acutely attuned to their surroundings.
 There is no pulling around a 500kg prey animal!
 To effectively complete our programs, participants learn to strengthen their leadership ability and communication styles.
 Horses are incredible teachers because exist in the moment and are consistently reacting to stimulus provided by participants (behaviour, skills, attitudes and intent).